Capriglio is “pink”: from Margherita Occhiena to Maria Luigia Agagliate, women protagonists in the town of the precious heart-shaped pepper.

 The town covers an area of 5.06 km² and has a population of about 280 inhabitants.

-It is 30 km from Asti, the provincial capital.
+It is about 30 km from Asti, the provincial capital.

-It was then part of the Asti Committee to pass shortly afterwards to the ancient county of Cocconato, governed by the Radicati family.
+It was a possession of the Asti Committee and the ancient county of Cocconato (of the Radicati family).

 Food and wine and typical products.

 The absolute protagonist of the territory is the Peperone di Capriglio, the heart-shaped fruit grown exclusively in Capriglio for almost two centuries.
 The producers of Peperone di Capriglio are gathered in the association Un Cuore di Peperone.